 Despite the scissor injuries from years of working with kids, teaching and modifying for scissor skills is absolutely one of my favorite treatment areas in working with pediatrics.
 Today, I’m excited to share creative tips on helping kids with scissor skills.
 These ideas work with any type of scissors.

 These ideas are some of my favorite tips and tools and you’ve got them all in one place.
 It’s part of my 31 Days of Occupational Therapy series, where you can find treatment ideas using free and almost free materials that you probably already have in your home.
 These cutting ideas use items you probably already have in your house.

 Creative Ways to Help Kids Cut With Scissors

 Take a quick look around Pinterest and you will see a gazillion ways to practice scissor skills with kids.
-In fact, check out our Scissor Skills board to find some fun tips.

 But, you can hand a kiddo a pair of scissors and have them snip away and they still might need a little extra help with cutting on the lines.
 Did you know there are a bunch of skills that a child needs to master in order to cut a multi-angled shape like a house from paper?

 In order to hold scissors and cut on lines, a child needs to use a precision grasp on the scissors, separate the two sides of the hand, position the scissors with a perpendicular position to the paper, flex the thumb with graded dexterity, perceive force as they cut, utilize bilateral integration, demonstrate motor planning, utilize eye-hand coordination, and show integration of visual motor skills.
 Whew!
 I’m tired just thinking about all of that work a kiddo is doing when they cut out a shape!

 Before a child can cut a shape from paper, they must use an appropriate grasp on the scissors.
 Provide visual and verbal cues for holding the scissors correctly and notice a few things:

 - Does the child can open and close the scissor?